kerkeruil/wildfire_svvr/README.md

 # Wildfire SVVR

 ## Overview
 Wildfire SVVR is a visualization tool designed to simulate and visualize the spread of wildfires using various algorithms and data sources.
-This tool aims to help researchers and emergency responders understand and predict wildfire behavior.
+This tool aims to help researchers understand and predict wildfire behavior.

 ## Usage
 To start the simulation, run the following command: